 - lost wages and other accident-related economic damages.

-Important: The no-fault auto insurance regulations of Massachusetts (such as PIP coverage) are only applicable in car accident injuries and associated out-of-pocket costs, not vehicle damage.
+Important: Massachusetts’s no-fault auto insurance regulations (such as PIP coverage) are only applicable in car accident injuries and associated out-of-pocket costs, not vehicle damage.
 In Massachusetts, a car damage lawsuit can always be filed against the liable driver.

-What is Massachusetts’ Statute of Limitations for Car Accidents?
+The Massachusetts Statute of Limitations for Car Accidents

-A statute of limitations is a legal provision limiting the time you have to file a lawsuit.
-In case you are able to go beyond the constraints of no-fault, and you file a lawsuit following an automobile accident, you must ensure that you file your claim before the statute of limitations expires.
-Otherwise, unless a rare exception happens to push back the deadline, the court will most likely dismiss your car accident case.
+“Statute of limitations” is a legal provision limiting the time you have to file a lawsuit.
+In case you can go beyond the constraints of no-fault and you file a lawsuit following an automobile accident, you must ensure that you file your claim before the statute of limitations expires.
+Otherwise, unless a rare Exception happens to push back the deadline, the court will most likely dismiss your car accident case.

-According to Massachusetts General Laws Chapter 260 section 2A, anybody injured in an automobile collision, whether a bicyclist, driver, e-scooter rider, motorcycle rider, passenger, or pedestrian, must file a lawsuit within 3 years of the collision date.
-The same statute of limitations (3 years) applies to a lawsuit seeking compensation for car damage.
+According to Massachusetts General Laws Chapter 260 section 2A, anybody injured in an automobile collision, whether a bicyclist, driver, e-scooter rider, motorcycle rider, passenger, or pedestrian, must file a lawsuit within three years of the collision date.
+The same statute of limitations (3 years)applies to a lawsuit seeking compensation for car damage.

 It’s important to know and follow the statute of limitations in any possible car accident lawsuit.
-If the deadline for the statute of limitations is approaching, it might be an opportune time to consult with a skilled Massachusetts personal injury lawyer.
+If the statute of limitations deadline is approaching, it might be an opportune time to consult with a skilled Massachusetts personal injury lawyer.

-What is Comparative Negligence in Car Accident Cases in Massachusetts?
+Comparative Negligence in Car Accident Cases in Massachusetts

 The rule of comparative negligence not only binds Massachusetts judges and juries (assuming your automobile accident case goes to court), but it also will guide an insurance adjuster when examining your case.
-After all, an insurance adjuster makes a decision based on what is most likely to occur in court.
-However, this should not discourage you from filing a car accident compensation or lawsuit.
+After all, an insurance adjuster decides based on what is most likely to occur in court.
+However, this should not discourage you to filing a car accident compensation or lawsuit.
 You should, instead, consult with a knowledgeable attorney concerning your circumstances and the best course of action.